MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-manage-basics.md

 ### Azure Stack Development Kit (ASDK)

 For the ASDK, you can ask support-related questions in the [Microsoft forums](https://social.msdn.microsoft.com/Forums/azure/home?forum=azurestack).
-If you select the Help and support icon (question mark) in the upper-right corner of the administrator portal, and then select **Help + support** and then select **New support request** under the **Support** section.
+If you select the Help and support icon (question mark) in the upper-right corner of the administrator portal, and then select **Help + support** and then select **MSDN Forums** under the **Support** section.
 The forum site opens.
 These forums are regularly monitored.
 Because the ASDK is an evaluation environment, there is no official support offered through Microsoft CSS.

 ## Next steps